top of page

 Beattie painting showing section of Lord Street from the corner of Nevill Street.
 South Lawn has ‘Mecock’ (sic) written above in pencil.
 Image credit: Sefton Library Services

 But who was there before Miss Meacock and how close can we get to the 1838-1840 time frame we are focusing on?
 In the directory section of the 1849 guidebook by ‘J.S.’, we find listed at 143 Lord Street is a Mrs. Andsell.
 In Robinson’s 1848 guide, Mrs. Andsell is recorded as living at Grindlow Cottage.
-Therefore Grindlow Cottage is also shown the Beattie painting, to the right of South Lawn.
+Therefore, Grindlow Cottage is also shown on the Beattie painting, to the right of South Lawn.
 This building also has a name written above it in pencil, ‘Dr.Lee’, who could be one of two people; there was a surgeon called Charles Lee, listed in Slaters 1848 guide, which conflicts with the Mrs. Andsell entry in Robinsons guide of the same year.
 However, this is the only reference I can find for this Doctor in Southport, so it looks like the directories may have been recorded or published at different times of that year.
 In the 1845 electoral register there is a John Lee recorded at Grindlow Cottage.
 Could the unknown annotator have gotten these two Lee’s mixed up?

 In Pigot’s directory of 1834 the resident of Grindlow Cottage is a Mrs. Sarah Watson, and on the 1841 census there is a Sarah Watson, aged 90, recorded on this stretch of Lord Street, which I think is highly likely to be Grindlow Cottage.
 Working back one building (in the direction from the named point of the Bold Arms Hotel), next-door to Sarah Watson in 1841 was a Mrs. Mary Holme, aged 70, also Frances Holme aged 55 plus five other females with different surnames, all aged between 25 and 15.
 Miss Frances Holme is recorded as being on Lords Street in Slaters 1848 directory, and I will suggest that Miss Meacock took South Lawn after the Holme family in this year.